3 reasons why people don’t take your advice

 Helping others in real ways can be powerful, and you don’t necessarily have to keep your mouth shut.
 Instead, shift your behavior slightly.

-“I’m not saying to never give advice or that all advice is bad, but the key place where things break down is when most of us default move into advice-telling mode,” says Stainer.
+“I’m not saying to never give advice or that all advice is bad, but the key place where things break down is when most of us default move into advice-telling mode,” says Bungay Stanier.

 Can you stay curious a little bit longer and rush to advice giving a little bit slower? he asks.
 In the workplace, managers and leaders should shift their thinking from being the person who uncovers a fast but wrong solution to being the person responsible for uncovering the real challenge.
-It’s a more strategic role to play, says Stainer.
+It’s a more strategic role to play, says Bungay Stanier.

-“Most organizations spend no time figuring out their real challenges,” says Stainer.
+“Most organizations spend no time figuring out their real challenges,” says Bungay Stanier.
 “That’s why many come out with not quite right solutions.”

 Albert Einstein once said, “If I had an hour to solve a problem, I’d spend 55 minutes thinking about the problem and five minutes thinking about solutions.”

-“It can be powerful if people start a new default habit of asking a question and staying curious for 60 seconds,” says Steiner.
+“It can be powerful if people start a new default habit of asking a question and staying curious for 60 seconds,” says Bungay Stanier.
 “Then you can add, ‘Would you like to hear my ideas?’
 Or ‘What ideas do you have?’
 With this approach, you spend time providing solutions to the real problem.”